ErDipeshPaudel/SQL_Project/README.md

 https://drive.google.com/drive/folders/1moeWYoUtUklJO6NJdWo9OV8zWjRn0rjN

 Basics SQL commands:
-In basics we will be working with below commands SELECT
-FROM
-WHERE
-GROUP BY
-HAVING
-ORDER BY
-LIMIT
+SELECT, FROM, WHERE, GROUP BY, HAVING, ORDER BY, LIMIT

+Datatypes are: INT, VARCHAR, BOOLEAN, TIMESTAMP, NUMERIC, TEXT, DATA, TIMESTAMP WITH TIME ZONE

-Some other basics commands are
+Some other basics commands are: DISTINCT, NOT EQUAL TO, LIKE, NOT LIKE, AS
-DISTINCT
-NOT EQUAL TO
-LIKE
-NOT LIKE
-AS

-Operators
+Operators:
 Arthematic Operators ( + - * %)

 Comparision Operators (  = <> > < >= <=)

 Logical Operators ( AND OR BETWEEN IN NOT)

+Data Manupulation using: CREATE TABLE, INSERT INTO, ALTER TABLE (ADD, RENAME COLUMN, ALTER COLUMN, DROP COLUMN), DROP TABLE

-Aggregation Functions
+Aggregation Functions:
-SUM()
-COUNT()
-AVG()
-MAX()
-MIN()
+SUM(),
+COUNT(),
+AVG(),
+MAX(),
+MIN(),

+We will work with JOINS: LEFT JOIN, RIGHT JOIN, INNER JOIN

 Comments are written within (--) and /* */

+Then connect PostgreSQL with VS Code and create database form zero.